databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_getsubdataset
 *****************

-.. function:: rst_getsubdataset(raster, name)
+.. function:: rst_getsubdataset(tile, name)

-    Returns the subdataset of the raster with a given name.
+    Returns the subdataset of the raster tile with a given name.
     The subdataset name must be a string.
 The name is not a full path.
     The name is the last identifier in the subdataset path (FORMAT:PATH:NAME).
     The subdataset name must be a valid subdataset name for the raster.